DataBrewery/cubes/doc/server.rst

 .. _Werkzeug: http://werkzeug.pocoo.org/

-For more information about how to run the server programatically, please refer to the :mod:`server` module.
+For more information about how to run the server programmatically, please refer to the :mod:`server` module.

 HTTP API
 ========